-Once the CTA Provider has entered a CTA Course into the Department's IT Systems, jobactive Providers can search for and view that CTA Course.
+Once the CTA Provider has entered a CTA Course into the Department's IT Systems, Employment Providers, NEST Providers and the Department's DSCC can search for and view that CTA Course.

-Participant Referrals will be made by the jobactive Provider to a CTA Course by creating an activity placement and scheduling Participant requirements in the Department's IT Systems.
+Participant Referrals will be made by the Employment Provider, NEST Provider or the Department's DSCC where relevant, to a CTA Course by creating an activity placement and scheduling Participant requirements in the Department's IT Systems.